 The Family Court Counsellors’ Office provides Child-focused Family Mediation services to parents to help settle parenting time and decision-making responsibility issues.
 The mediator acts as a neutral third party to help parents work out their own solutions to their problems in the best interests of their child(ren).

 Supervised parenting time is a type of parenting time between separated or divorced parents and children that takes place with a supervisor.
 A supervised exchange happens when one parent brings the child to the program venue, and the other parent picks the child up from the program venue for parenting time.
 Please see the Supervised Parenting Time and Exchange Program page for more information.

 Child Support Guidelines Officers provide information on the Federal Child Support Guidelines and help people who don't have lawyers to complete the required court documents to apply for child support for the first time or to change an existing child support order.

 The Maintenance Enforcement Program facilitates and enforces child and spousal support payments under the terms of a court order or agreement.
 Once an order or agreement has been registered with the program, support payments must be sent to the program rather than directly to the person receiving the payments.
 Payors who owe support arrears are subject to enforcement tools that the program can use to collect the support the payor owes.

 The Recalculation Officer recalculates child support payments, allowing parents to update child support according to the payor's most recent annual income without going back to court.

 Positive Parenting from Two Homes

 Island families experiencing high-conflict separation or divorce can be referred to online or in-person training by New Ways for Families.
 This training empowers parents with skills and strategies to manage high-conflict situations.
-Families have to be referred by the Court, Family Court Counsellors' Office of the Office of the Children's Lawyer to take this training.
+Families have to receive a referral to take this training.
 Please see the New Ways for Families Program® page for more information.